 - 3 tbs unsalted butter melted

-- Place dough on a lightly floured surface and lightly pat into an 8" circle about 3/4" thick.
+- Place dough on a lightly floured surface and lightly pat into an 8" circle about ¾" thick.
 Use a very sharp knife to cut into 8 triangles (like a pizza).
-Transfer triangles onto prepared baking sheet in a circle shape, leaving about 1" between each one.
+Transfer triangles onto prepared baking sheet placing them 2-3 inches apart.

 - Bake for 15-17 minutes or until the tops begin to golden slightly.
 Don't take them out too early or the texture will be too soft.
 Allow them to cool for 10 minutes on the pan before transferring onto a wire rack to finish cooling completely.